wp-plugins/slideshow-gallery/readme.txt

 6. Turn on Thickbox to show enlarged images in an overlay.

 == Changelog ==

+= 1.4.2 =
+* ADD: More flexible settings for information bar per slide
+* ADD: Switch from TimThumb to BFI Thumb
+* FIX: Change mysql_real_escape_string() to esc_sql()
+* REMOVE: Images tester is no longer needed

+= 1.4.1 =
+* ADD: Set opacity for information bar per slide
+* ADD: Setting per slide to show title/description or not
+* IMPROVE: Updated TimThumb script
+* IMPROVE: Updated WordPress plugin file header
+* IMPROVE: Function call_user_method() is deprecated
+* IMPROVE: New spinner/loading image
+* FIX: More PHP warnings/notices
+* FIX: 404 Not Found on spinner/loading image

+= 1.4 =
+* ADD: WordPress 3.9 compatibility
+* ADD: New shortcode `[tribulant_slideshow]` to prevent conflicts
+* IMPROVE: Reduced/hidden information bar on mobile
+* IMPROVE: More CSS selectors on elements
+* IMPROVE: New dashicon for help instead of CSS
+* IMPROVE: File and folder permissions incorrect on some servers
+* FIX: TinyMCE editor button/icon not inserting shortcodes
+* FIX: PHP strict standards warnings
+* FIX: NextGen Conflict
+* FIX: Slideshow not showing with 1 slide
+* FIX: TinyMCE editor icon/button since WordPress 3.9 missing

+= 1.3.1.3 =
+* FIX: Image could not be moved from TMP error in some cases
+* FIX: PHP Strict, Notice and Warning messages

+= 1.3.1.2 =
+* FIX: Not all configuration settings loading

+= 1.3.1 =

+* ADD: Images tester utility under Configuration to fix broken images
+* FIX: Issue with turning off navigation images
+* FIX: Issue with new slider settings if empty or set to zero (0)

+= 1.3 =

+* ADD: Show latest/featured products from Shopping Cart plugin
+* ADD: Plugin "Settings" link on the "Plugins" page in WordPress
+* ADD: TimThumb crop position setting
+* ADD: WordPress multi-site compatibility
+* ADD: Sortable columns in all admin sections
+* ADD: Help tooltips in admin
+* ADD: Sliders for speed settings
+* ADD: Color picker for color settings
+* ADD: Delete image upon deletion of locally created slide
+* ADD: WordPress 3.8+ design and compatibility
+* ADD: Multiple slideshows on a single page
+* ADD: Responsive design for mobiles and tablets
+* ADD: Debugging setting in configuration
+* IMPROVE: Colorbox upgrade/fix
+* IMPROVE: Use wp_upload_dir() for dynamic paths
+* IMPROVE: Better thumbnail slider using CSS calc
+* IMPROVE: Move images to default theme folder
+* IMPROVE: New TinyMCE icon/button
+* IMPROVE: New dashicons menu icon
+* IMPROVE: When the nav arrows are turned off, the link click area should be full
+* IMPROVE: Automatically center align images in the slideshow
+* FIX: Empty/zero thumbs spacing causes JS error
+* FIX: Deleting a slide leaves empty reference in gallery
+* FIX: Information overlaps arrows when long
+* FIX: Permissions settings not working
+* FIX: Turning off autoslide setting doesn't stop autoslide
+* FIX: Javascript error due to tooltip() call
+* FIX: Width/height of slideshow is less than the settings

 = 1.2.3.2 =
 * ADD: List/grid switching for ordering of slides